 The Obama administration also repealed former President George W. Bush’s Executive Orders 13202 and 13208, which maintained government neutrality in federal contracting from 2001 to 2009 by prohibiting the government from requiring contractors to adhere to a government-mandated PLA as a condition of winning federal or federally assisted construction contracts.

-Contracts subject to government-mandated PLAs steer work to unionized contractors and their unionized workforces, which represent just 13.9 percent of the U.S. private construction workforce, according to 2016 Bureau of Labor Statistics data.
+Contracts subject to government-mandated PLAs steer work to unionized contractors and their unionized workforces, which represent just 12.7% of the U.S. private construction workforce, according to 2020 Bureau of Labor Statistics data.
 Therefore, PLA requirements deny opportunity to more than eight out of 10 U.S. private construction workers.

-PLA requirements and PLA preferences on taxpayer-funded contracts expose procurement officials to intense political pressure, disrupt local collective bargaining agreements, stifle competition, create contracting and construction delays, and prevent taxpayers from receiving the best possible construction product at the best possible price.
+PLA requirements and PLA preferences on taxpayer-funded contracts expose procurement officials to intense political pressure, disrupt local collective bargaining agreements, stifle competition, create contracting and construction delays and legal challenges, and prevent taxpayers from receiving the best possible construction product at the best possible price.